-contracts;

-- iv.
-Execute noncompetitive contracts to consultants that are on retainer - v.
+equivalent;

+- v.
 Authorize, condone, or ignore organizational conflicts of interest; - vi.
-Specify only a brand name product without allowing vendors to offer an equivalent;
+Specify only a brand name product without allowing vendors to offer an - vii.

-- vii.
 Specify a brand name product instead of describing the performance, specifications, or other relevant requirements that pertain to the commodity or service solicited by the procurement; - viii.
 Engage in any arbitrary action during the procurement process; or, - ix.
 Allow a vendor to bid on a contract if that bidder was involved with developing or drafting the specifications, requirements, statement of work, invitation to bid, or request for proposals.